 Ableton Live software is used to create, record, produce and perform music.
 Learn about both the linear and improvisational methods of producing electronic music in Ableton Live.
-This paper provides you with the knowledge to discover your own sound and develop it into a portfolio of original tracks.
+This paper provides you with the knowledge to discover your own sound and develop it into a recognisable style.

 |Paper title||Electronic Music Production|

 - Arts and Music

 - Students who have not taken MUSI132 should demonstrate prior knowledge of Logic, Pro-Tools or Ableton before commencing the paper.
 Contact lecturer Mr David Harrison (email@example.com) to arrange a demonstration.